 Northern California wildfire jumps single road leading to rural communities

-Wind-driven wildfires in Northern California forced thousands to evacuate their homes, burned dozens of homes and businesses and threatened to cut off the rural community.
+Gov. Jerry Brown has declared a state of emergency for an area in Northern California as wind-driven wildfires forced thousands to evacuate their homes, burned dozens of homes and businesses and threatened to cut off the rural community.

+Gov. Brown issued the emergency proclamation Monday for Lake County due to the Pawnee Fire, "which has destroyed homes, threatened critical infrastructure and caused power outages and the evacuation of residents."

 The Pawnee Fire in the Spring Valley region, about 100 miles northwest of Sacramento, had jumped a single road that leads to a few residential communities, Lake County Sheriff’s Office emergency services manager Dale Carnathan said Monday, according to Reuters.